haved/DafCompiler/Specs/ForLater.md

 - Use a module system based on the new import system
  - Have a **module** keyword instead of namespaces
 - Use (int, &&char):int to show return type
+- Remember that && means pointer to pointer, even though the token is bitwise and
 - Add **typedef** as well
 - Add **&move** as a refrence type to procedures
  - Automaticly use it when the param is an rvalue